 Helping recruitment agencies up their game

-How accountants can make a difference to your recruitment agency
+How accountants can make a difference to recruitment agencies

 You’re building up quite a specialism in recruitment firm accountancy.
 What’s the story?

 Before I joined THP, I used to be responsible for audit at a major London PLC.
 Many of our clients were boutique recruitment firms, and I enjoyed working with them.
 I liked their entreprenuership, and I was impressed by the fresh approach many of them had.
 I also got to know the sector very well.

 Once I had joined THP, it made sense to tap into that enthusiasm; I believe we’re the one accountancy firm that has a lot extra to offer.

 What’s the ‘extra’ you can offer recruitment firms when it comes to accountancy?